-MOL Group fulfills actual EU requirements and national standards, therefore the benzene, Lead and Sulfur content in different fuels suitable to EU standards.
-MOL Group's refineries built new hydrotreater units in all locations for sulfur content reduction.
-Furthermore MOL Group refineries use different high octane blending component (ethanol, ETBE, MTBE, alkylate), which ensure the production of lead-free gasolines.
+MOL Group fulfils actual EU requirements and national standards, therefore the benzene, Lead and Sulphur content in different fuels suitable to EU standards.
+MOL Group's refineries built new hydrotreater units in all locations for sulphur content reduction.
+Furthermore, MOL Group refineries use different high octane blending component (ethanol, ETBE, MTBE, alkylate), which ensure the production of lead-free gasolines.
 The benzene is separated from the gasoline fraction and this modification reduced benzene content of the gasoline.
 The quality of the fuels of MOL Group is in line with EU and national regulations.
-MOL Group has product data sheets, which are available for the customers through the webpage (link below) or directly from the sales organizations.
+MOL Group has Safety Data Sheets (SDS), which are available for the customers through the webpage (link below) or directly from the sales organizations.